 Knox Seminary seeks to keep educational expenses as low as possible.
-While tuition amounts to only approximately one-fifth of the actual cost of operating the Seminary, the Controller will work with all students who are facing financial hardship to come up with a financial plan.
+While tuition amounts to only approximately one-fifth of the actual cost of operating the Seminary, the business office will work with all students who are facing financial hardship to come up with a financial plan.

 Students who need financial assistance to meet the costs of master-level tuition are encouraged to apply for financial scholarship.
 The scholarships and church partnership programs on this page have been established through the generosity of families and friends who have been faithful supporters of Knox.

 This is a scholarship program whereby the Seminary joins together with the local church to support students and their financial and ministerial needs.
 It is possible that the Seminary will match up to one-third of the cost of tuition provided by the church.
 In other words, if the Church contributes one-third and the student contributes one-third then the Seminary will contribute up to one-third of the tuition costs based on need.
 This amount is not guaranteed and is subject to change based on the availability of scholarship funds.
 Arrangements must be made through the business office.

 The Julia Abdullah Scholarship